ConstanzeHesse/grasper-lab-web/content/_index.md

           size: cover
           position: center
           parallax: false
-  - block: markdown
+  #- block: markdown
-    content:
+  #  content:
-      title: '📚 My Research'
+  #   title: '📚 My Research'
-      subtitle: ''
+  #     subtitle: ''
-      text: |-
+  #    text: |-
-        Use this area to speak to your mission.
-I'm a research scientist in the Moonshot team at DeepMind.
-I blog about machine learning, deep learning, and moonshots.
+  #      Use this area to speak to your mission.
+I'm a research scientist at the School of Psychology at the University of Aberdeen.
+  #

-        I apply a range of qualitative and quantitative methods to comprehensively investigate the role of science and technology in the economy.
+  #     I apply a range of qualitative and quantitative methods to comprehensively investigate the role of science and technology in the economy.
+  #

-        Please reach out to collaborate 😃
+  #     Please reach out to collaborate 😃
-    design:
+  # design:
-      columns: '1'
+  #   columns: '1'
   - block: collection
     id: papers
     content:
-      title: Featured Publications
+      title: '📚 Featured Publications'
       filters:
         folders:
           - publication